On his computer at home, Apolo Anton Ohno posted a sticky note where he’d jotted down three words: “process over prize.”

 Just like exercise, nutrition, and adequate sleep, checking in on his financial wellness is part of Ohno’s daily routine.

 Ohno recommends the free and secure online financial tools from Personal Capital.
-Nearly 3 million U.S. households use this technology to get an overview of their financial accounts, all in one place.
+More than 3 million U.S. households use this technology to get an overview of their financial accounts, all in one place.
 You can track and categorize your spending, analyze your investments and uncover hidden fees, and plan for long-term goals like homebuying or retirement.

 3. Align Your Money with Your Values